KentenRoth/100DaysOfCode/README.md

 I think tomorrow I might start getting the front-end part setup for my book-app.
 I need to do some finishing touches on the back end of the app also.
 I feel like I should be able to get everything connected, but part of me is thinking I am missing something.
 I cannot be certain that I am "missing" a part of making it all connect and work unless I try to build this thing out.
 I'll learn more from building and failing 100 times than bouncing from video to video trying to figure out what I might not understand.
 I might end up pushing the starting process all the way until next week because of stuff going on this weekend, but I am really wanting to get this started.

 ---

+Day 76

+I am under the weather and been running a temp today.
+I'm going to head to bed early and hopefully I'll be better in the morning.

+---